 Before completing the application form all Owners are advised that any woods containing hazards such as permanent ponds, lakes, streams and rivers; seasonal ponds and streams, mineshafts, quarries, saw-mills, etc. may not be accepted.
-Each hazard will be considered on its merits and owners should consult the Broker, Clark Thomson, Woodland Section, on 01382 735122 in advance of applying for cover.
-Once clearance has been received from Clark Thomson, the application form should be annotated accordingly under Section 12.
+Each hazard will be considered on its merits and owners should consult the broking team at Clark Thomson Ltd on 01382 735122 in advance of applying for cover.
+Once clearance has been received from Clark Thomson Ltd, the application form should be annotated accordingly under Section 12.

 RAP Ltd does not handle Claims.
-Clients who suspect there is likely to be a claim against their policy should immediately supply full details to the Broker, Clark Thomson, Woodland Section, on 01382 735122 who will be able to explain the claims procedure.
+Clients who suspect there is likely to be a claim against their policy should immediately supply full details to the broking team at Clark Thomson Ltd on 01382 735122 who will be able to explain the claims procedure.